Petridistom/js-blog-cc/posts/9SineWave.md

 ---
 ### Sine Waves as Diameter ###

-For my community of practice, I will generating a breathing ball visual for us to synchronise our breathing with, for meditation.
+For my community of practice, I will be generating a breathing ball visual for me and my girlfriend to synchronise our breathing with, for meditation.
 I have chosen my community of practice to be the yoga sessions I sometimes do together with my girlfriend.
-This breathing Ball wll help us match our breathing cycles together and keep us in the same rythm while we practice together.
+This breathing ball wll help us sync our breathing cycles together and keep us in the same rythm while we practice yoga.

 To begin, I delcare a `sig` variable for replacing the diameter argument when drawing a circle ( ) in p5.